tidalcycles/tidal-doc/docs/configuration/Multi-User Tidal.md

 ### Tidal instances don't automatically have the same cycle

-Ableton Link does not align beat/cycle values between session participants.
+Link does not align beat/cycle values between session participants.
 Quoting [Link documentation](http://ableton.github.io/link/) "For example, beat 1 on one participant’s timeline might correspond to beat 3 or beat 4 on another’s, but it cannot correspond to beat 3.5".
 If aligned cycles is desired, use `resetcycles` in each Tidal instance simultaneously.

 See [Automatic alignment of cycles in Link sessions - issue #936](https://github.com/tidalcycles/Tidal/issues/936) for further discussion.

 ## Link Protocol Synchronization using Carabiner

-Tidal version 1.0.11 and 1.8 supports a rudimentary integration with Ableton Link, using [Carabiner](https://github.com/Deep-Symmetry/carabiner).
+Tidal version 1.0.11 and 1.8 supports a rudimentary integration with Link, using [Carabiner](https://github.com/Deep-Symmetry/carabiner).

 To synchronise with the Link protocol, follow the following steps: